Brooke Lambert: Vicar of Greenwich

 Moving to the Greenwich vicarage in 1880, Lambert played a full part in charity and educational organisation in the large parish for nearly 20 years.
 In poor health, he made a lengthy African journey from 1899.
 He died at the vicarage on 25 January 1901, unmarried, was cremated, and his ashes were buried at Shoeburyness.

 Voluntary organisations and campaigning

 Lambert was for 15 years involved in the Social Science Association, as secretary to its education section.
 He was in the founding group of the Cremation Society.

 The Charity Organisation Society was founded in 1869, and Lambert became a significant early member.
 In 1892, the COS Council heard a paper by Thomas Mackay arguing against old age pensions.
 Lambert spoke on the other side of the question, suggesting that a reasonable pension proposal, such as Booth's five shilling a week figure, would take up an idea backed by much public opinion, and could put the issue out of reach of the socialist left.
-He became chairman of the Metropolitan Association for Befriending Young Servants in 1880, a position he helf for the rest of his life.
+He became chairman of the Metropolitan Association for Befriending Young Servants in 1880, a position he held for the rest of his life.
 On behalf of MABYS, he was a spokesman in the campaign of the 1880s to relax parental rights.